Mjau83/witchOnesPairs/README.md

 * [Webformatter](https://webformatter.com/html) was used to beautify the code
 * [Copressor.io](https://compressor.io/) was used to compress the background image
 * [Gitpod](https://gitpod.io/) was used for coding the project
-* [Github](https://github.com/) was used to saved and stored on the project after being pushed from Gitpod
+* [Github](https://github.com/) was used to save and stored on the project after being pushed from Gitpod.
+Github was also use to deploy the site

 [Back to top](#table-of-content)

 ## Testing

 The was tested for Android on Samsung A50 and Xperia 10.
-It was also tested on laptop and desktop view.
+It was also tested on laptop and desktop view (PC).

 The code was tested with:
 * [W3C Markup Validator](https://validator.w3.org/)